babaissarkar/MyOpenLab/README.md

 # Building
 **Dependencies :**
-Rhino and Rhino JSR-223 javascript engine
+* Rhino and Rhino JSR-223 javascript engine
-JSON library
+* JSON library
-JSSC
+* JSSC
-JAXB libarary
+* JAXB libarary
-Old java swing GroupLayout jar
+* Old Java Swing GroupLayout library
+  (needed as not all code has not been moved to new Java Swing Group Layout, which is included with java.)

 Dependencies are already included in `distribution/myopenlab_lib`.